 Handle validation errors gracefully

-Parse the
+Walk the

-details.issues array to show specific field errors to your users rather than generic error messages.
+details tree (each node’s errors array, recursing into properties) to show specific field errors to your users rather than generic error messages.